alexgrozav/gulp-setup/README.md

 # Webpack 2 Boilerplate

-This is a complete Webpack 2 boilerplate using TypeScript and Stylus with compilation and linting functionality.
+This is a complete Gulp workflow setup bundled with Rollup and Webpack 2 using TypeScript and Stylus with compilation and linting functionality.
 To show how to use webpack together with a server, there's a `server.js` file with a basic ExpressJS setup.

 Simply work with the files in the `src` folder, WebPack will automatically compile and reload the files in the browser.
 The ExpressJS server runs on `http://localhost:3000` by default.

+The build system processes all files using Gulp + Rollup into the `build` folder, then bundles everything for production using Webpack 2, inside the `dist` folder.

 ### Development Server